benomahony/benomahony.com/docs/datasophy/Chapter_6.md

-# Chapter 6: Visualizing and Communicating Data
+# Visualizing and Communicating Data

 - The art of data storytelling: Making insights compelling and accessible.
 - Best practices for data visualization: Clarity, accuracy, and impact.